 If you live outside the Calderdale area, the offer of a school place will be made by your own local authority.

 Allocations of places differ year on year.
 It is possible under the distance category to allocate a place one year, but to be unable to allocate one the following year, even in the same street / area.
-This is due to the volumes of pupils applying, where they live and whether any higher priority categories have been applied to an application.

 Yes, reallocation will take into account a change of address.
 However, if we are not already aware of this change, evidence of the move, such as a utility or council tax bill will be required.